 Types of Surveys to Measure Brand Awareness

-Generally speaking, these types of surveys are done to create a relative position for your brand among your competitors.
+Generally speaking, marketers conduct these surveys to position your brand relative to your competitors

-The goal is to determine how many people within your target demographic have heard of your brand versus your competition, the source of their information, and the type of sentiment they’ve attached to your brand’s image.
+The goal is to find out how many people in your target demographic know your brand versus your competition.
+Identify the source of their information and the sentiment they attach to your brand’s image.

 There are four primary avenues of investigation in these types of market research:

-1. General Brand Awareness: People are more likely to buy a brand that they can spontaneous recall over one that they must be prompted to name.
+- General Brand Awareness: People are more likely to buy a brand they can recall spontaneously.
+They are less likely to choose a brand that requires prompting.

-3. Brand Attitudes and Perceptions: Conducting these types of surveys can give you insight into your audience’s beliefs about your product’s and company’s attributes and benefits.
+- Brand Attitudes and Perceptions: Conducting these surveys provides insight into your audience’s beliefs about your product’s attributes and benefits.
+It also reveals their views on your company’s strengths.
 You may also ask questions related to perceptions about price and value.

-4. Purchase Intent: Without questions gauging the intent to buy market research can’t be predictive of actual purchase behavior.
-Make sure you can draw this direct connection by measuring your respondents’ likelihood to buy a brand or switch to a competitor.
-Include context related to product or brand, reason for purchase, time, channel, price, and any other factors that may affect the intent to purchase.
+- Purchase Intent: Without questions gauging the intent to buy market research can’t be predictive of actual purchase behavior.
+Ensure you can establish a direct connection by measuring your respondents’ likelihood to buy a brand.
+Also, assess their chances of switching to a competitor.
+Include context related to the product or brand.
+Also consider the reason for purchase, the timing, the channel, the price, and any other factors that might affect the intent to buy.

 Gauging Customer Satisfaction Levels With Surveys

-Although customer satisfaction scores can be deceptive (many customers rate themselves as “satisfied” or “very satisfied” just before switching to a competitor), it’s still vital to stay connected to your customers with these types of surveys.
+Customer satisfaction scores can be deceptive.
+Many customers rate themselves as “satisfied” or “very satisfied” right before switching to a competitor.
+Despite this, it remains crucial to stay connected with your customers through these surveys.

-To get the best results, however, you should make sure that you’re offering these surveys in the right context and reacting to their responses appropriately.
+To achieve the best results, offer these surveys in the right context.
+Additionally, ensure you react to the responses appropriately.

 First ensure that you’re setting the stage the right way by considering the 5 most influential factors for increasing responses to customer satisfaction surveys:

-1. Target Audience: If you’re trying to conduct market research about a new product, you may only want to survey customers who have used it already.
+- Target Audience: Survey only customers who have used the new product for accurate market research.
 Or your interest may lie only in a particular geographic area.
 Whatever the goal of your research, make sure you are reaching out to the right segment of your audience.

-2. Survey Frequency: Survey fatigue is unfortunately an almost ubiquitous cultural phenomenon.
-Your respondents are likely to already be skeptical of surveys, so make sure you’re not abusing their relationship with your brand by surveying them too often.
+- Survey Frequency: Survey fatigue is unfortunately an almost ubiquitous cultural phenomenon.
+Your respondents are likely to already be skeptical of surveys.
+Make sure you’re not abusing their relationship with your brand by surveying them too often.

-3. Timing: Most of these types of surveys relate to a customer’s purchase experience; if this is the case, make sure to offer the survey as close to the point of sale as possible.
+- Timing: Most of these types of surveys relate to a customer’s purchase experience.
+If this is the case, make sure to offer the survey as close to the point of sale as possible.
 Kiosks near a checkout, a scannable QR code, or a tablet at the store exist can all help improve the survey taking experience and increase your response rate.

-5. Incentive: You can also sweeten the pot by offering those who fill out your survey the chance to win a prize of some kind.
-Incentives can lower your negative feedback rates, so it can be useful to conduct some market research without them so you can observe the differences in responses and adjust your strategy accordingly.
+- Incentive: Sweeten the pot by offering those who fill out your survey the chance to win a prize.
+Incentives can lower your negative feedback rates.
+Conduct market research without incentives to observe response differences and adjust your strategy accordingly.

-Aside from having a good system in place to collect data for customer satisfaction surveys, you also need to create an environment where your employees are comfortable administering surveys.
+Ensure you have a solid system for collecting data from customer satisfaction surveys.
+You also need to create an environment where your employees are comfortable administering surveys.

-Some companies use these types of surveys to penalize employees, or they tie employees’ promotions and benefits directly to customer feedback.
+Some companies use these surveys to penalize employees.
+They may also tie promotions and benefits directly to customer feedback.

-This can sound like a good way to ensure that employees are giving outstanding customer service, but in reality it can dramatically skew your survey data.
-Employees will encourage customers only to fill out the surveys with the highest possible scores, and they may even withhold the survey from dissatisfied customers to protect their own ratings.
+This can sound like a good way to ensure that employees are giving outstanding customer service.
+However, in reality it can dramatically skew your survey data.
+Employees will encourage customers only to fill out the surveys with the highest possible scores.
+They may even withhold the survey from dissatisfied customers to protect their own ratings.

-Obviously these practices will give you an inaccurately rosy view of your customers’ sentiment, and it will prevent these market research surveys from doing their jobs.
+Obviously, these practices will give you an inaccurately rosy view of your customers’ sentiment.
+It will prevent these market research surveys from doing their jobs.

 Market Research Surveys to Measure Customer Attitudes and Expectations